cobaltgit/sky-games-archive/docs/games/denki/super-breakout.md

 <a href="https://denki.co.uk/sky/breakout/app.html"><img src="/assets/img/menus/super-breakout-menu.jpg" width="60%" style="float: right; padding-left: 64px"></a>

-An enhanced version of the 1976 game Breakout, with a multitude of unique power-ups such as the *Laser Bat* and *Power Ball*!
+An enhanced version of the 1976 game Breakout, with a multitude of unique power-ups such as the *Gun Bat*, *Smart Bomb* and *Power Ball*!
 Collect the stars that have a chance to drop from broken blocks to gain bonus points!

 Click the menu screen to play!